Approach to risk management

 At Toyobo, the nine sub-committees established under the auspices of the Sustainability Committee headed by the President as chair identify and verify the risk factors relevant to each sub-committee.
 In an emergency situation, we immediately set up a task force under the instruction of the relevant corporate officer, and bring the crisis under control through a swift response.

-Going forward, we are studying the function of risk management in particular among the functions of the Sustainability Committee in order to develop and establish a risk management structure that manages and responds to risk and will put in place a structure that keeps damage to a minimum in any situation, thereby facilitating business continuity.
+We are studying the function of risk management in particular among the functions of the Sustainability Committee in order to develop and establish a risk management structure that manages and responds to risk and have put in place a structure that keeps damage to a minimum in any situation, thereby facilitating business continuity.

 Response to COVID-19

 In our response to infectious diseases, the Toyobo group's top priority is the safety and well-being of our employees and their families, with the primary goal of protecting both society and the company, which we believe leads to business continuity.

-Due to the new coronavirus infection (COVID-19) pandemic, there have been some concerns about supply and delays in logistics.
+Due to the new coronavirus infection (COVID-19) pandemic from early 2020, initially, there had been some concerns about supply and delays in logistics.
 However, we have swiftly collected supply chain information and promoted measures such as utilization of alternative products and routes to keep damage to a minimum.
-COVID-19 has sent shock waves through society, and we are now moving towards a “new normal” in the era of living with COVID-19 and after COVID-19.
-The Toyobo Group will increase crisis resilience and strengthen business continuity through the activities of the Sustainability Committee and the sub-committees under its auspices.
+COVID-19 has sent shock waves through society, and we are forced to reformulate our society in the era of living with COVID-19 and after COVID-19.
+The Toyobo group will increase crisis resilience and strengthen business continuity through the activities of the Sustainability Committee and the sub-committees under its auspices.

 - Encouraged home-based working and staggered working hours